cloudacademy/stocks-app-eks/README.md

 - Helm CLI
 - Kubectl CLI

-Note: The terraforming commands below have been tested successfully using the following versions:
+**Note**: The terraforming commands below have been tested successfully using the following versions:

 - `terraform`: 1.5.3
 - `aws`: aws-cli/2.13.2